Keyboard shortcuts

 • Authenticating the end user.

-• Interfacing with the TandemDrive App-API on behalf of the authenticated user.
+• Interfacing with the App-API on behalf of the authenticated user.

-By separating authentication from the API, the architecture allows each app to manage user sessions while the App-API handles data and actions related to those authenticated users.
-The app back-end can also provide services not offered by the TD App-API.
+By separating end-user authentication from the App-API, the architecture allows each app to manage user sessions while the App-API handles data and actions related to those authenticated users.
+The app back-end can also provide services not offered by the App-API.

 Most endpoints require the end user identifier as part of the URL path to ensure that operations are tied to the correct user.